Last updated:

 - Contract lock-in terms

-Why only 15% weight?
-Fees are almost always negotiable in iGaming payments, and a provider with higher published rates but better approval rates or faster settlement often costs less in practice.
+Why only 16% weight?
+Fees are almost always negotiable in iGaming payments.
+A provider with higher published rates but better approval rates often costs less in practice.
+See our merchant account guide for real-world fee structures.

 Technology & Integration